csc-training/geocomputing/gdal/readme.md

 ## Parallel job

+GNU parallel is used for handling several files in parallel.
+In this way max one node (= 40 cores in Puhti) can be used.
+If even more is needed, see ["Workflow for many small, independent runs" tutorial](https://docs.csc.fi/support/tutorials/many/) how to combine this with array jobs.

 * [gdal_parallel.sh](gdal_parallel.sh) - the bash script, it includes GDAL commands to be executed for one file.
 The for loop is removed.
 * [gdal_batch_job_parallel.sh](gdal_batch_job_parallel.sh) - the batch job script.
-GNU parallel is used for handling several files.
-In this way max one node (= 40 cores) can be used.
-If even more is needed, see ["Workflow for many small, independent runs" tutorial](https://docs.csc.fi/support/tutorials/many/) how to combine this with array jobs.
 How many cores are reserved?
 How much memory?
 Which modules are used?

 * Run the script as batch file:
 ```
 sbatch gdal_batch_job_parallel.sh
 ```
 * Check the parallel batch job results with seff.
 Did you reserve a good amount of memory?
 What was the CPU-efficiency?
+How long did the script run?